BOUZID-Hamza/spatr/README.md

 ## Spiral Auto-Encoder

+**NOTE: If you are using the Babel, Movi, or BMLrub datasets, you can disregard the Spiral Auto-Encoder steps outlined below.
+The extracted embeddings for these datasets are readily accessible at [SOON].**

 To extract spatial embeddings from mesh data, we utilize the "Neural 3D Morphable Models: Spiral Convolutional Networks for 3D Shape Representation Learning and Generation."
 For a deeper understanding, please refer to the original work on GitHub at: [Neural3DMM](https://github.com/gbouritsas/Neural3DMM).

 Our research relies on the use of the SMPL template and mesh decimation patterns during the training process.
 You can access the template and decimation patterns conveniently within the "NeuralSMPL/dataset/template" directory.
 If you wish to make adjustments to the template, mesh decimation, or filters sizes and number, you can find the relevant information here: [Neural3DMM](https://github.com/gbouritsas/Neural3DMM#data-organization).